 Dungeon Crawling: Many of the books, particularly the earlier ones.
 Ian Livingstone seems reluctant to write anything else.

-Early Installment Weirdness: In the first book, you can only eat a meal when specifically given the option.
+Early-Installment Weirdness: In the first book, you can only eat a meal when specifically given the option.
 Subsequent books let you eat at any time except when fighting.
+The same book also gave out extraordinarly large Luck prizes and Skill points at times when it really made no sense.

 Elves VS Dwarves: Subverted with Redswift and Stubb, an elf and a dwarf who had become good friends when held as slaves in Caverns of the Snow Witch.
 It's also mentioned in the semi-canonical Zagor Chronicles that the dwarves and elves around Darkwood are actually pretty chummy with one another.
 That said, the same book also mentions that dwarves and elves have spilled plenty of each others' blood in foolish wars over the years, which accounts for why creatures like orcs and dark elves are as powerful as they are.